 - 1. The only place in this set of rules that an alternative is mentioned other than in this section is in the method of button and blind placement.
-That rule (the first rule in "Section 4 Button and Blind Use") is repeated below for convenience. - "Each round all participating players must get an opportunity for the button, and meet the total amount of the blind obligations.
-Either of the following methods of button and blind placement may be designated to do this: - (a) Moving button The button always moves forward to the next player and the blinds adjust accordingly.
+That rule (the first rule in "Section 4 Button and Blind Use") is repeated in an abbreviated version below for convenience. - "Each round all players must get the button, and meet the total amount of the blind obligations.
+Either of the following methods of button and blind placement may be used: - (a) Moving button The button always moves forward to the next player and the blinds adjust accordingly.
 There may be more than one big blind.

-(b) Dead button - The big blind is posted by the player due for it, and the small blind and button are positioned accordingly, even if this means the small blind or the button is placed in front of an empty seat, giving the same player the privilege of last action on consecutive hands."
+(b) Dead button - The big blind is posted by the player due for it, and the small blind and button are positioned accordingly, even if this means the small blind or the button is placed in front of an empty seat, giving a player last action on consecutive hands"